mattdanielbrown/gatsby-theme-portfolio-are.na/README.md

 ### Theme UI

-You can style most of the theme by shadowing `theme-ui`.
+You can style the theme by shadowing `theme-ui`.